mconlon17/vivo-pump/uf_examples/people/README.md

 1. Final filters handle people excluded from editing, setting all their values to blank.
 This insures that these people are not edited by the pump.
 We leave them in the person_update_data so that data managers can see them and apply manual edits to these records if needed.
-1. The pump makes the changes requested in person_update_data.txt
+1. The pump makes the changes requested in person_update_data.txt, creating add and sub rdf

 # TODO: Add person type